ipsy-md/docs/docs/cluster/cecile/slurm.md

           <figcaption></figcaption>
         </figure>

-    4. Then extract subject IDs and sessions by using the related index.
+    4. Then extract subject IDs and sessions by using the related indeces.

 === "Interactive job"